Setirostris: Habitat

 Records of S. eleryi are of individuals captured in mist nets or harp traps in riparian habitats on ephemeral streams, floodways, pools or dams, usually at sites supporting a large fringe of eucalypt trees.
 Capture sites are consistently associated with riparian and floodplain habitats that support a canopy of eucalypts, including Eucalyptus camaldulensis, E. coolabah, E. microtheca, E. populnea, E. polyanthemos and E. citriodora.
 At Gundabooka National Park in western NSW the species was only trapped along drainage lines with eucalypts E. camaldulensis and E. populnea.
 During radio tracking studies at the Gundabooka site the species was observed to preferentially forage along drainage lines and open channels, rarely moving into adjacent mulga vegetation dominated by Acacia aneura.
 All the roost sites identified were in tall eucalypts within, or adjacent to, riparian zones.

 The preference of this species for riparian habitats is consistent across its known range.
 At the type locality in northern South Australia S. eleryi was captured on a floodway in Acacia cambagei low woodland with emergent Eucalyptus coolabah.
 At Idalia National Park in western Queensland two specimens were captured in riparian woodland near open water, with a canopy of Eucalyptus camaldulensis and Eucalyptus populnea.
 At a site in northeastern NSW (Kwiambal National Park) the bat was captured on a riparian terrace adjacent to a river, with trees at the location including Eucalyptus camaldulensis, Eucalyptus blakelyi and rough-barked apple, species Angophora floribunda.

 Behaviour and ecology

-The species is amongst the least known of Australian Chiroptera (bats), with little research and few records, especially in the capital territory and New South Wales.
+The species is amongst the least known of Australian Chiroptera (bats), with little research and few records.
 Information on the behaviour and ecology of S. eleryi is mainly derived from a short study conducted at Gundabooka National Park in western NSW in 2005.
-The species has been captured in arid woodlands at Warialda in the Goondawindi area and at Cobar in the Bourke region.
+The species has been captured in woodlands between Inverell and Yetman in northern inland NSW and at Cobar in western NSW.